Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Why Is It Called “Marry Me Chicken”?
 (The Origin Story)

-Okay, so before we get into cooking, let me tell you the backstory because it’s actually kind of sweet.
+Okay, so before we get into cooking, let me tell you the backstory because it’s actually quite sweet.

 The original “Marry Me Chicken” recipe was created by Delish magazine back in 2016.
 They claimed it was so good that it would inspire marriage proposals.
-Bold statement, right?
+This seems like a bold claim, doesn’t it?

-But here’s the thing – it went absolutely viral.
-People started making it, posting about it, and yes, some people actually did get proposed to after making this dish.
-It became TikTok famous in 2023, and according to The New York Times, their version became the most popular recipe of that entire year.
+But here’s the thing—it went absolutely viral.
+People started making it and posting about it, and yes, some people actually did get proposed to after making this dish.
+In 2023, it became famous on TikTok, and according to The New York Times, the version created by the restaurant became the most popular recipe of that entire year.

 The original was just chicken in a creamy sun-dried tomato sauce.
 Then people started adding pasta to it, and honestly?
 That’s when it became truly dangerous.

 Nicolas chiming in: The first time Nora made this, I understood the name immediately.
 It’s the kind of dish that makes you feel appreciated.
 Like, “Wow, someone loves me enough to make this.”
-Even though it’s actually pretty easy to make.
+It’s surprisingly simple to prepare.
 Don’t tell anyone.

-Nora back: The name might sound cheesy (pun intended), but the dish backs it up.
-This is genuinely one of the best pasta recipes I’ve ever made, and I’ve made a LOT of pasta in this kitchen.
+Nora Back: The name might sound cheesy (pun intended), but the dish backs it up.
+This meal is genuinely one of the best pasta recipes I’ve ever made, and I’ve made a LOT of pasta in this kitchen.

 What Makes This Pasta So Special?